(Links are provided for those collections with online finding aids)

 Night Order-Book of the U.S.S.
 Constitution, 1931-1934, MS 115

 The U.S.S.
 Constitution Scrapbooks consist of newspaper clippings, correspondence, event programs, invitations, certificates, photographs, and other ephemera pertaining to Constitution's 1931-1934 national tour.
 The scrapbooks also include material pertaining to Constitution's tender, U.S.S.
-Grebe (Minesweeper: AM-43), and Commander Louis Joseph Gulliver and his family.
+Grebe (AM-43), and the ship's captain, Commander Louis J. Gulliver and his family.

 The Philip H. Cooper Papers pertain to Cooper's service and experiences as a midshipman at the Naval Academy, aboard the practice ship U.S.S.
 Macedonian (frigate), aboard the sloop-of-war U.S.S.
 Richmond during the Battle of Mobile Bay, and as captain of the sloop-of-war U.S.S.
 Swatara.
 The papers consist of correspondence, journals, certificates, and biographical material.